 When I went to Provincetown, MA, to study with Hensche, I was about to graduate with a degree in Illustration from the Academy of Art in San Francisco.
 I had reached a certain competence and was fairly good at drawing and composition.
 However, I hadn’t been exposed to any significant instruction in color.
 I was so impressed with Hensche’s work that I knew that I was on a new path to learning this way of seeing and painting.

-Q: Your paintings are filled with incredible color.
-Do you make up the colors because you think the world is too drab, or do you actually see the colors you place on your canvas when you look at the world around you?
+Q: Your paintings are filled with brilliant colors.
+Do you make up the colors because you think the world you see is too drab, or do you actually see the colors you place on your canvas when you look at the world around you?
 How long did it take you to gain such a mastery of color?

 A: I paint what I have been trained to see.
-Hawthorne says “Anything under the sun is beautiful if you have the vision—it is the seeing of the thing that makes it so.”
-Hensche had us paint still life outdoors in full sunlight as a means of beginning the development of our color perception.
+Hawthorne says “Anything under the sun is beautiful if you have the vision — it is the seeing of the thing that makes it so.”
+Hensche had us paint still lifes outdoors in full sunlight as a means of beginning the development of our color perception.

 Q: Have your views about art shifted at all since you studied with Hensche or have you simply built upon what you learned from him.
-Are there other artists you admire and have gained valuable insights from and why, or in what way, have they influenced your work or your thoughts about art?
+Are there other artists you admire and have gained valuable insights from?
+Why, or in what way, have they influenced your work or your thoughts about art?

 A: Color can be a powerful tool if you know how to use it, so yes my views on art shifted entirely after studying with Hensche.

 Q: You have been a highly sought after workshop instructor for many years, giving you a chance to observe artists at all levels struggling to increase their skills and understanding of color and plein air painting.
-What would you consider the biggest hurdle to progression and conversely, what have you perceived as the key to advancing more quickly?
+What would you consider the biggest hurdle to progression?
+Conversely, what have you perceived as the key to advancing more quickly?

-A: I find that the student that has the most trouble opening up to this way of seeing are advanced students, or professional painters.
+A: I find that the students that have the most trouble opening up to this way of seeing are advanced students or professional painters.

 Q: You talk about artists finding their voice.
-What does that mean and how does an artist achieve such a lofty goal like you have so masterfully accomplished?
+What does that mean and how does an artist achieve such a lofty goal as you have so masterfully accomplished?